somaproject/acqboard/docs/signalchain/signalchain.rst

 Digital Output
 =======================

-The resulting sampled bytes are transmitted at 32 ksps over an 8MHz 8b/10b-encoded link.
+The resulting sampled bytes are transmitted at 32 ksps over an 8MHz 650nm 8b/10b-encoded link.
 A separate input 8b/10b link sends commands to control gain, filter settings, and the like.

-TODO: cite mode.
+This allows complete long-haul electrical isolation between the acquisition system and the downstream noisy digital analysis.

-Transmission of the a serial bitstream requires the receiver to synchrnize to the bitstream so as to determine bit boundaries.
-Transitions between one and zero bits can be used to infer the clocking parameters, but long strings of ones or zeros may result in a gradual precssion and, eventually, a bit error.
+Transmission of the a serial bitstream requires the receiver to synchronize to the bitstream so as to determine bit boundaries.
+Transitions between one and zero bits can be used to infer the clocking parameters, but long strings of ones or zeros may result in a gradual precession and, eventually, a bit error.
 To prevent this, we use the 8b/10b encoding scheme.

 8b/10b encodes 8-bit symbols in 10 bits of data
 :bibcite:`Widmer_DC-Balanced_1983` selecting code words to guarantee a bit transition at least every six bits.
-8b/10b also includes some framing ("comma") characters which simplify packet identification.
+8b/10b also includes defines framing ("comma") characters which simplify packet identification.